pxscene/pxCore2/examples/pxScene2d/VSCODE_DEBUG.md

 3. Within pxscene enter the file: url of the js file that you want to debug.

 4. Within visual studio code navigate to the source for the js file that you want to debug.
 You should now be able to set and hit breakpoints.

-NOTE:  From VSCode circa ~1.25 ... it is necessry to include `"request": "launch",` in *launch.json*.

 ## See Also